Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 ### Drawing the UI Window

 In the Message Visualizations package, UI windows are registered based on its topic, and will update whenever a message is sent or received on it.
-That being said, the visualizer base class (in this case, `MultiDrawingVisualizer`) manages all of this already.
+That being said, the visualizer base class (in this case, `HistoryDrawingVisualizer`) manages all of this already.
 All we'll have to do is format the message contents in the window.

 - Implementations of the visualizer classes override the function `CreateGUI()` in order to populate the UI window.
 By default, this function will simply display the raw message converted to a string.
-The MultiDrawingVisualizer acts a bit differently, managing multiple messages over time.
+The HistoryDrawingVisualizer acts a bit differently, managing multiple messages over time.

-    Begin by adding an empty override for MultiDrawingVisualizer's `CreateGUI` function to your visualizer script.
+    Begin by adding an empty override for HistoryDrawingVisualizer's `CreateGUI` function to your visualizer script.

     ```csharp
     public override Action CreateGUI(IEnumerable<Tuple<PoseStampedMsg, MessageMetadata>> messages)